Skip to navigationSkip to main contentSkip to footerScaleway DocsAsk our AI

 Scaleway Instances provide you with resources to develop, test code and deploy your applications in no time.
 Instances are designed for modern workflows.
 They are with you from prototyping to large-scale deployment.
 You can create and manage your Instances from the console, via the API or the Scaleway Command Line Interface.

-Scaleway Command Line Interface Overview
+Scaleway Command Line Interface (CLI) overview

 The Scaleway Command Line Interface (CLI) allows you to pilot your Scaleway infrastructure directly from your terminal, providing a faster way to administer and monitor your resources.
 Scaleway CLI is easy to set up and use, and an essential tool for operating efficiently in your cloud environment.
 The CLI provides many functionalities, including the ability to create and manage Instances.